 - Healthcare applications: Supports robotic assistants and surgical systems

-- Smart cities and mobility: Improves urban transport systems using robotics and AI
+- Smart cities and mobility: Enhances urban transportation systems

 - Manufacturing and industrial automation